 Be sure to check MyNIU regularly for updates from our office.
 You must accept or decline your awards in a timely manner or you run the risk of losing the funding or being charged incorrectly.

-- Log in to MyNIU’s Student Center and go to "Accept/Decline Awards."
+- Log in to MyNIU’s Student Center via NIU app or myniu.niu.edu.

-For example: Lets say you are offered a grant and a loan.
-You want the grant but you also just got a check from your grandparents for $1000.
-You still need a loan, but not as much as is listed on the award letter.
-You simply accept the grant and adjust the amount of the loan and then accept.
+For example: Lets say you are offered a loan, and you need the loan, but not as much as is listed on the award letter.
+You simply adjust the amount of the loan and then accept.
 Or, you can decline the offer if you don't need the loan.

-If accepting a Federal Direct Loan, you will need to complete entrance counseling and sign a Master Promissory Note before the loan will be disbursed.
+If accepting a Federal Direct Loan for the first time, you will need to complete entrance counseling and sign a Master Promissory Note before the loan will be disbursed.
 Entrance counseling is done online at the Department of Education's Federal Student Aid Office (also known as studentloans.gov).